robkenhow77-sigma-labs-trainee/Food_Trucks/README.md

 Used to transform the data from the extracted csv files and create a pandas DataFrame with the data to be uploaded.

+#### shell scripts
+`docker_to_aws.sh` used to push the image to AWS, requires setup:
+- create a file with the name above.
+- go to the Elastic Container Registry on AWS and create an image
+- navigate into the image
+- open view push commands
+- copy and paste each step onto a new line in the shell script
+- on line 2 add to the end of the command: `--platform="linux/amd64`

 #### `.env`

 The .env must include the following for the AWS account and MySQL database: